Leadership and administration

 Mathieu Murphy-Perron is a theatre practitioner, political organizer, and union advisor from Montréal, Québec.
 He co-founded Tableau D’Hôte Theatre in 2005 with Mike Payette and they managed the company together for eleven years prior to Payette’s 2016 appointment at the head of Geordie Theatre.
 An alumnus of Concordia University’s Theatre Performance program, Mathieu spent many years teaching theatre for non-theatre students at Concordia and has performed in and directed a number of Tableau D’Hôte productions.

-Mathieu sits on the Board of the Conseil québécois du Theatre as the Quebec Drama Federation representative and chairs the Board of the Pointe-St-Charles Art School.
+Mathieu sits on the Board of the Conseil québécois du Theatre (CQT) as the Professional Association of Canadian Theatres (PACT) representative and chairs the Board of the Pointe-St-Charles Art School.